-Wine, food and a heritage train to ride.
+Indulge in a wine and food trail.
+The bonus is a heritage train.
 North Canterbury Waipara Valley and district is a foodie delight.
 A feast awaits with growers offering truffles, organic olive oil and the long lunch.
 Meals are elevated into cuisine with outstanding fare, a great reason to visit North Canterbury.

 The long lunch, the languid ad fresco feast, complete with award winning wine is heaven under a magical rural backdrop.
 Cycle, walk or join a tour of the Waipara Valley, blow the cobwebs away on a jet boat, find a bargain at the second hand / vintage stores and browse a well regarded weekend market.
 And what to stay awhile, check out the accommodation options within the vines.
+Nearby is the temptation of Hanmer Springs.
 You might not ever leave.